 3. Help technicians improve PM

 PM is only as good as the person performing it.
-Technician’s must proactively service each vehicle to reduce breakdowns and repairs, with shortcuts never being taken.
+Your technicians must proactively service each vehicle to reduce breakdowns and repairs, with short-cuts never taken.

-Optimizing your shop’s parts management and inventory programs supports cost-effective and efficient preventive maintenance for your fleet.
-There is a need to ensure adequate stock of commonly used maintenance parts such as fluids, filters, belts and hoses.
-It’s good best practice to organize parts based on systems and components to help streamline PM.
+You will obviously have to ensure an adequate stock of commonly used maintenance parts such as fluids, filters, belts and hoses.
+But it’s also good practice to organise parts based on systems and components, to help streamline PM.

 Parts room housekeeping is a valuable best practice for visibility of inventory during routine PM.
 Training your parts room personnel so they know your operation’s PM programs will help them to identify fast moving parts that need to be ordered more frequently.
 Alternatively, using fleet management software can carry out this process autonomously, ensuring that the correct inventory is always available.